Article 48 of the Weimar Constitution: Effect on post-war constitutions

 The misuse of Article 48 was fresh in the minds of the framers of the Basic Law for the Federal Republic of Germany.
 They decided to significantly curb the powers of the president, to the point that the office, unlike its Weimar predecessor, has little de facto executive power.
-Also, to prevent a government from being forced to rely on decrees to carry on normal business, they stipulated that a chancellor may only be removed from office via a constructive vote of no confidence, which requires that a prospective successor already command a majority before a chancellor can be voted out of office.
+Also, to prevent a government from being forced to rely on decrees to carry on normal business, they stipulated that a chancellor may only be removed from office via a constructive vote of no confidence, which requires that a prospective successor already command a majority before the incumbent chancellor can be voted out.

 Article 48 also influenced the framers of the French Constitution of 1958, whose Article 16 similarly allows the president of France to rule by decree in emergencies.
 The French article, however, includes much stronger safeguards against misuse than was the case in Weimar.
 The president is required to consult with the prime minister and the presidents of both houses of parliament before issuing emergency decrees; these decrees, in turn, cannot be used to suspend civil rights and liberties, but are instead required to be designed to restore the normal rules of the Constitution.
 That is, the president cannot use Article 16 as a substitute for parliamentary confidence.
-Article 16 also prohibits the dissolution of the National Assembly while an emergency is in effect, while the parliament retains the right to submit emergency decrees to the Constitutional Council, which has the power to invalidate them if the conditions necessary for the article's invocation no longer exist.
+Article 16 also prohibits the dissolution of the National Assembly while an emergency is in effect, while the president and sixty members of either house of parliament retain the right to submit emergency decrees to the Constitutional Council, which has the power to invalidate them if the conditions necessary for the article's invocation no longer exist.

+Article 48 additionally proved influential in South Korea.
+The original Constitution of the Republic of Korea granted the President the power to issue decrees having the force of law in case of a civil war, foreign aggression, natural disasters, or a financial crisis.
+The Korean article stipulated that such powers could not be exercised if there was still time remaining to summon the National Assembly, which needed to approve emergency decrees as soon as possible for them to remain in force.